EENCloud/concourse-chartmuseum-resource/README.md

   only works, if the ChartMuseum server has *not* been started with the `--disable-force-overwrite` flag, though.

-* `appVersion`: Optional parameter that can be used to override the appVersion field in the charts `Chart.yaml` file.
+* `app_version`: Optional parameter that can be used to override the appVersion field in the charts `Chart.yaml` file.
 If the override version is stored in a file, you can use the parameter `version_file` instead.